madeleineostoja/poststylus/README.md

 PostStylus is a [PostCSS][postcss] adapter for Stylus.
 It allows you to use any PostCSS plugin as a transparent Stylus plugin, and do custom post-processing of Stylus output.

 It loads PostCSS processors into Stylus just before the output CSS is compiled to file.
-If you use sourcemaps, they are preserved and extended by PostCSS processing.

 Inspired by [autoprefixer-stylus][autoprefixer-stylus]